matplotlib/matplotlib/doc/users/whats_new/updated_widgets.rst

 Improved RectangleSelector and new EllipseSelector Widget
 `````````````````````````````````````````````````````````

-Adds an `interactive` keyword which provides visible handles for manipulating the shape after it has been drawn.
+Adds an `interactive` keyword which enables visible handles for manipulating the shape after it has been drawn.

 Adds keyboard modifiers for: